-The amount of tax payable by the PTE may be limited based on the distributable cash flow.
+The amount of tax payable by the Electing PTE may be limited based on the distributable cash flow.
 For additional information, see the instructions for distributable cash flow limitation.

-A PTE may elect to file a composite Maryland income tax return Form 510C on behalf of qualified nonresident individual members.
-Fiduciary and nonresident entity members may not participate in composite returns.
-All members who qualify and elect to be included on the composite return must agree that the PTE is their agent for the receipt of any refund or for payment of any tax due.
-Additionally, a PTE with only one member may not file a composite return.
+An Electing PTE is not permitted to file a composite Maryland income tax return Form 510C on behalf of qualified nonresident individual members.
+Additionally, an Electing PTE with only one member may not file a composite return.
 See Technical Bulletin 6.

 Publicly-traded pass-through entities (PTPs) as defined in IRC Section 7704 are exempt from the requirement to pay a nonresident tax on behalf of their nonresident members if they file Form 510 annually, and report the name, address, taxpayer identification number (SSN or FEIN) and other information requested for each nonresident member whose share of the PTPs' nonresident taxable income exceeds \$500 for the tax year.
 PTPs supplying the above information are also excluded from the definition of nonresident entities.
+PTPs should not file Form 511.